jlondonno/drone-scheduler/README.md

 ### Prerequisites

-To build and run this small app you just need to have **Java 8** installed.
+To build and run this small app you just need to have **Java 8** or higher installed.

 To check that you have Java installed just run this command: